uio-bmi/cookiecutter-python-research-project/README.rst

     * Go to Settings on your project on Github.
 Choose `Pages` and select `Deply from branch` under `Source`.
     * Select the `gh-pages` branch and the `docs` folder and click Save.
+    * Make branch called `gh-pages` locally and push it.
+This will be the branch that Github uses to host the page and you will never use it locally:

+        git branch gh-pages
+        git push origin gh-pages

-    * Make some arbitrary change in a file in the `docs_source` directory and push to master.
+    * Make some arbitrary change in a file in the `docs_source` directory on your master branch and push the changes.
     * Check that the github action for making documentation ran successfully.
 If it did, you will be able to find your documentation on https://[organization].github.io/[project-name]